xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

 </figure>

-## Diving deeper in photography
+## Diving deeper into photography

 I've always taken a lot of pictures—it's been an interest of mine for a long time.
 This year was different though, I took more pictures than I've ever taken.

 The big differentiator has been my camera.
 In April, I sold my Canon DSLR and bought a Sony α7 III.
 It's changed everything.
-Yes, the gear doesn't make the photographer, but α7 III is much easier to use.
+Yes, the gear doesn't make the photographer, but the α7 III is much easier to use.
 A camera that's easier to use, means you worry less about the technical aspects, and more on the actual photo.
 If you're curious to hear my reasons for moving to a Sony camera, [I made a video all about it](https://youtu.be/aGZ0ac4wgtI).

 ## Getting back into comics

 I read a lot of comics this year and loved every minute of it.
 In the past, most of my comics were superhero-related.
 2018 was the year I tried to broaden my horizons.
-In the process, I found great comics like [Saga](https://amzn.to/2rSVfNh), [Analog](https://amzn.to/2CzGk0r), [Sex Criminals](https://amzn.to/2V8yx0X), [Oblivion Song](https://amzn.to/2SmolQK), and more.
+In the process, I found great comics like [Saga](https://amzn.to/2rSVfNh), [Analog](https://amzn.to/2CzGk0r), [Oblivion Song](https://amzn.to/2SmolQK), and more.
+Back in November, I wrote about [how I started reading comics and some of my current recommendations](/2018/11/my-geek-life/).

 <figure class="photo-grid photo-grid--one">
   {% include imgic.html src="/2018/12/comics-001.jpg" alt="" %}